civts/parallel-closest-pair/README.md

 ## Using the program 💽

+### Connecting to the cluster

+You'll need a VPN to connect to Trento's VPN to access `hpc2.unitn.it`

+1. Open the GlobalProtect VPN client by running `gpclient` (be sure to follow the setup instructions from the [official repo](https://github.com/yuezk/GlobalProtect-openconnect))

+1. Enter as portal address `vpn.icts.unitn.it`

+1. The username is your unitn email without the "studenti" subdomain -e.g., `mario.rossi@unitn.it`-

+1. The password is your unitn password

+1. Now you should be able to successfully ping `hpc2.unitn.it`

 ### Input format

 A text file where the first row contains the number of points (unsigned int32).